The Interplay of Heterogeneity and Product Detachment in Templated Polymer Copying: Methods

 Due to the need to separate, copy-template interactions must be transient.
 Observe that $\Delta G_{\textnormal{gen}}$ cancels during the incorporation of a single monomer.
 Similarly, the $-\Delta G_{TT}(n_l,m_l)$ free-energy change from monomer binding is offset by the $ \Delta G_{TT}(n_l,m_l)$ change from tail unbinding during the incorporation of the {\it next} monomer.
 The persistent net polymerization free-energy change per incorporated monomer is then $-\Delta G_{\textnormal{pol}} = -\Delta G_{BB} - \ln{\frac{[M]}{[M]_{\textnormal{eff}}}}$, free of any $\Delta G_{TT}$ or $\Delta G_{\textnormal{gen}}$ terms and hence consistent with transient copy-template interactions.
 The resulting forward and backward rates, with ratio determined by generalized local detailed balance, are summarized in Table \ref{table:param_fine_grain}.

 Now that the fine-grained system has been parameterized, we can proceed to define transition propensities \cite{Qureshi2023}.
 These propensities are derived in full in Appendix \ref{app:Ben}, and the results are given in equations \ref{eq:phiplus} and \ref{eq:phimin}.
-Due to the forms taken by our fine-grained steps, we can impose the stronger condition on locality than required by Gaspard's method: that the propensities are also dependent only on local template monomers, as well as copy monomers, $\Phi^+(m_{l+1},\mathbf{x},\&m_{l-1}m_l) = \Phi^+(n_ln_{l+1},m_lm_{l+1})$ and $\Phi^-(n_{l-1}n_{l},\&m_{l-1}m_l) = \Phi^-(n_{l-1}n_{l},m_{l-1}m_l)$.
+Due to the forms taken by our fine-grained steps, we can impose a more restrictive condition on locality than required by Gaspard's method: that the propensities are also dependent only on local template monomers, as well as copy monomers, $\Phi^+(m_{l+1},\mathbf{x},\&m_{l-1}m_l) = \Phi^+(n_ln_{l+1},m_lm_{l+1})$ and $\Phi^-(n_{l-1}n_{l},\&m_{l-1}m_l) = \Phi^-(n_{l-1}n_{l},m_{l-1}m_l)$.
 We find \begin{widetext}

 \end{widetext}

 The binding rate constants $k_{\textnormal{bind}}$ and $k_{\textnormal{tail}}$ are unlikely to be very different from each other (although binding and unbinding rates can be tuned by the concentration terms), and hence we can set $k_{\textnormal{bind}} = k_{\textnormal{tail}}$.
 To start with, we assume a sequence-independent $k_{\textnormal{pol}}$, although we later relax this assumption.
 We begin by investigating the following limits: